 When I was new and young and green, fresh out of homeschooling, college was to be a place where I had to prove myself.
 The one thing I regret is that I could have been less competitive myopic about grades and doing really well in college, and appreciated my friends more.
 Going overseas and making friends (and then saying good-bye to them, perhaps forever) taught me to appreciate human experiences more, especially now that postgraduate studies can feel isolating in comparison to the vibrant community life we had in An Sean Mhuileann, with our rooftop barbecues, parties at the Blasket and Downton Abbey sleepovers.
 I miss the long walks by idyllic green fields, the hikes to the Ballyseedy Woods and Torc Mountain.
 I miss being part of a “gang” and having friends that I get to see daily and share the journey with.

 It’s interesting being both a learner and a teacher in higher education.
-Sitting in a class, participating and asking questions, observing the lecturer and picking up on their teaching techniques, has been an invaluable experience.
+Sitting in a class, participating and asking questions, observing the lecturers and picking up on their teaching techniques – these have been invaluable experiences.
 If I want to encourage active learning, there has to be “internal consistency” in that I should “be a learner that I would want to teach”.

 Things have been going very well so far.
 It feels good to be on right track.
 This semester feels like a trek over three hurdles.
 First, there was a hill of medium difficulty.
 This went well.
 This week, it’s a smaller, shorter challenge.
 Next month comes with whopping big workload, but there’s light at the end of the tunnel and it feels manageable, for now (things could change by next week!).